filecoin-project/lotus-docs/content/en/developers/local-network.md

     ```shell
     ./lotus-miner init --genesis-miner --actor=t01000 --sector-size=2KiB --pre-sealed-sectors=~/.genesis-sectors --pre-sealed-metadata=~/.genesis-sectors/pre-seal-t01000.json --nosync
     ```

-    This process may take a few minutes.
-When complete, the terminal window will display:

     ```plaintext
     Miner successfully created, you can now start it with 'lotus-miner run'